-If you are new to this creepy and fascinating parastic fungus.
-Before we go any further, let’s be clear that we are not referring to the wild Cordyceps Sinensis that consumes a caterpillar!
-We are talking about Cordyceps Militaris, which is most famously known as the prized adaptogen that boosts endurance and ATP production in the body.
+If you are new to this creepy and fascinating parasitic fungus, before we go any further, let’s be clear that we are not referring to the wild Cordyceps sinensis that consumes a caterpillar!
+We are talking about Cordyceps militaris, which is most famously known as the prized adaptogen that boosts endurance and ATP production in the body.
 It’s a potent fungus that stimulates the immune system and helps the body adapt to stressful conditions.
-It pairs beautifully into all kinds of broths and cacao-rich desserts like this recipe below!!
+It pairs beautifully into all kinds of broths and cacao-rich desserts, like this recipe below!

 - 1 tablespoon plus 1 teaspoon maca powder (gelatinized)

 - 1 tablespoon plus 1 teaspoon Real Mushrooms Cordyceps-M extract